Corporate Governance

 We believe that compliance means both adhering to laws and regulations as well as ethics and social norms.
 As such, it is vital to promote compliance throughout the Toyota Industries Group under the leadership of top management.

 To promote compliance, we have established the Compliance Subcommittee (led by an executive responsible for legal affairs) as a subordinate organization to the CSR Committee (led by the president).
-Every year, the subcommittee formulates an action policy that covers the entire Toyota Industries Group and conducts a follow-up check on the progress of corresponding activities twice during that year.
+Every year, the subcommittee formulates an action policy that covers the entire Toyota Industries Group and conducts a follow-up check on the progress of corresponding activities.
 We have also established a system to report serious violation cases that occur within the Toyota Industries Group, including bribery, corruption and violations of antitrust laws, to the Compliance Subcommittee.

 Number of serious compliance violations in the Toyota Industries Group